tinyclub/linux-lab/README.md

 ### linux/compiler-gcc7.h: No such file or directory

-This means using a newer gcc than the one linux kernel version supported, there are two solutions, one is [switching to an older gcc version](#toolchain) with 'make gcc-switch', use `i386/pc` board as an example:
+This means using a newer gcc than the one linux kernel version supported, the solution is [switching to an older gcc version](#toolchain) via 'make gcc-switch', use `i386/pc` board as an example:

     $ make gcc-list
     $ make gcc-switch CCORI=internal GCC=4.4